What is Canada VRS?

 Who uses Canada VRS?

 Many Canadians use Canada VRS every day.
-Whether it’s a doctor seeking advice from a colleague, a parent delivering news of their new baby to a grandparent or a business owner discussing finances with their accountant, Canada VRS is increasing access and opening opportunities for us all.
+Whether it’s a doctor seeking advice from a colleague, a parent delivering news of their new baby to a grandparent or a business owner discussing finances with their accountant, Canada VRS is increasing access and opening opportunities for us all. must be a Deaf, hard of hearing or speech-impaired Canadian who uses sign language.

 How does Canada VRS work?